What Is Human Capital Management?

 - Build a winning culture

 HCM software is a collection of HR systems that utilize mobile and cloud-based technology to manage data, generate reports, and provide a seamless user experience.
 These systems usually fall into one of two service models: best-of-breed or unified.

 When adopting a best-of-breed approach, you can buy specific applications from various vendors, providing you with increased functionality.
 However, this can also lead to more complexity as you’ll be dealing with multiple vendors, contracts, and user experiences.
-On the other hand, a unified solution entails working with just one vendor for all your HCM needs.
-While this approach may be easier to manage, the features may not be as comprehensive as those found in best-of-breed systems.
+You may also find yourself developing integrations to automate the flow of employee data.
+On the other hand, a unified solution entails working with just one vendor for all your HCM needs, an approach that is typically easier to manage.

 Integrated HCM solutions can automate payroll, saving time and reducing the risk of errors from manual data entry.
 These solutions may also offer flexible pay options, such as early access to wages, pay cards, and the ability to choose pay frequency.